ThatsVie/atlas-web_front_end/developer_tools/README.md

 Swap the "About" and "Portfolio" sections on the website to demonstrate DOM manipulation

-This task shows how to use Developer Tools for real-time HTML structure changes without altering the source code, useful for testing layout adjustments.
+This task shows how to use Developer Tools for HTML structure changes without altering the source code, useful for testing layout adjustments.

 **Steps:**

 Open Developer Tools and locate the "About" and "Portfolio" sections in the DOM.

-Drag the "About section above the "Portfolio" section to swap their positions.
+Drag the "About" section above the "Portfolio" section to swap their positions.

 Capture a screenshot showing the new order of these sections, name it `10-moved_around.png`